ganrad/aks-aspnet-sqldb-rest/README.md

 ### Exercise: Execute functional tests and deploy Claims API microservice to *Production* stage
 This exercise is included to validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.

+**Challenge:**
+Run automated functional tests in the QA region (**QA-Env**) and upon successful execution of tests, deploy the Claims API microservice to Production region (**Prod-Env**).

-Essentially, there are two tasks/challenges which you will need to complete in this exercise -
+You will need to update the build and release pipelines to complete this challenge.

-1.  **Update the Build pipeline**
+1. Update the Build pipeline
     - Copy the `./shell-scripts` and `./test-data` directories to the `staging` location on the build agent.
-Refer to the **Copy** task in [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
+Refer to the *Copy* task in [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
     - Execute the build pipeline.

-2.  **Update the Release pipeline**
+2. Update the Release pipeline
-    - Edit the release/deployment pipeline and add a stage for production eg., **Prod-Env**.
+    - Edit the release/deployment pipeline and add a stage for production eg., *Prod-Env*.
 This stage should deploy the microservice artifacts to **production** namespace on your AKS cluster.
-Refer to [Section H](#h-define-and-execute-claims-api-release-pipeline-in-azure-devops-services) as needed.
+Refer to [Section H](#h-define-and-execute-claims-api-release-pipeline-in-azure-devops-services).
-    - In the **QA-Env** stage, add a **Deploy to Kubernetes** task.
-Use the `kubectl get` command to retrieve the external/public IP address assigned to the **aks-aspnetcore-lab-qa-claims-api** service in the **qa-test** namespace.
-Refer to the command snippet below.
+    - In the *QA-Env* stage, add a *Deploy to Kubernetes* task.
+Use this task to retrieve the external/public IP address assigned to the **aks-aspnetcore-lab-qa-claims-api** service in the **qa-test** namespace.
+Refer to the Kubernetes CLI command in the snippet below.
     ```bash
     # Retrieve the Public/External IP address assigned to the microservice in 'qa-test` namespace
     $ kubectl get svc aks-aspnetcore-lab-qa-claims-api --template "{{range .status.loadBalancer.ingress}} {{.ip}} {{end}}" -n qa-test
     #
     ```
+    The Public/External IP address assigned to the API service end-point should be used to configure the functional test shell script in the next step.
-    - Add a **Bash** (bash shell) task.
-This task should be configured to execute a shell script `./shell-scripts/start-load.sh`.
-Open/Edit the shell script in this repository and go thru the logic efore proceeding.
+    - Add a *Bash* (bash shell) task.
+This task should be configured to execute a functional test shell script `./shell-scripts/start-load.sh`.
+Open/Edit the shell script in this repository and go thru the logic before proceeding.
 The script invokes the Claims API service end-point and executes get, insert, update and delete operations on *Claim* resources.
-You will need to configure 3 input parameters for the shell script - No. of test runs, Public IP address for the service (retrieved in previous step) & directory location containing test data.
+You will need to configure 3 input parameters for the shell script - No. of test runs, Public IP address of the service end-point (retrieved in previous step) & directory location containing test data (`./test-data`).
     - Execute the release/deployment pipeline.

 Congrats!!
-At this point, you have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **development** and **test-qa** namespaces (regions) on AKS.
+You have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **development** and **test-qa** namespaces (regions) on AKS.
 Cool!!

 ### I. Define and execute Claims API Delivery Pipeline in Azure DevOps Services
 **Approx. time to complete this section: 1 Hour**